beojan/atlas-mpl/README.rst

 Provides a Matplotlib style replicating that used by the `ATLAS <http://atlas.cern>`__ collaboration.

-Please open an issue if you find this style deviates from the guidelines
+**Please open an issue if you find this style deviates from the guidelines.**

 Documentation: https://atlas-mpl.readthedocs.io/en/latest/index.html